 Regardless of its age, if the pump isn’t heating your house, even post a couple of repairs, continuing to repair the system thereafter is not wise.
 A replacement system could offer better home comfort, and turn out a much better value for the buck.

 If the pump is hogging your house energy and you see your utility bills reflecting that fact, a replacement is what you should look at.
-A heat pump is particularly efficient when set to heating mode during mild climate.
+A heat pump is particularly efficient when set to heating mode during a mild climate.
 Ideally, energy savings should be the norm and not energy drains.

 Performance Capacity and Age

-LJ Refrigeration has been in the HVAC business for more than three decades, and therefore knows what it takes to offer quality heating and related services.
+LJ Refrigeration has been in the HVAC business for more than three decades and therefore knows what it takes to offer quality heating and related services.
 If you reside in the northeast valley of Scottsdale and Arizona and need heating services in Phoenix, get in touch with LJ Refrigeration.